Edmond-Wu/socket-chat/README.md

 Core functionality done with Node.JS and Express.
 Front-end done with AngularJS and Materialize CSS.

 ## Running/Testing
-Run server.js first with Node using the command "node server.js", and then after that run the index.html page to launch the application.
+Run (server.js) first with Node using the command "node server.js", and then view/use the application on (index.html) while the server is running.
 Make sure required dependencies are installed (Node.JS, AngularJS).